Susan Rice: 2012 Benghazi attack

 On September 11, 2012, a U.S. diplomatic facility and CIA annex in Benghazi, Libya, was attacked, resulting in the deaths of the United States ambassador to Libya J. Christopher Stevens, U.S. Foreign Service information management officer Sean Smith, and two former Navy SEALS, Glen Doherty and Tyrone S. Woods.
 On September 16, Rice appeared on five major interview shows to discuss the attacks.
 Prior to her appearance, Rice was provided with "talking points" from a CIA memo.

 Each of the 11 drafts of CIA talking points maintained that the attack was "spontaneously inspired" by a violent protest at the American embassy in Cairo, Egypt, hours earlier, which had been triggered by the release of an anti-Muslim video.
 Protestors breached and entered the embassy compound.
 During the hours before the Benghazi attack, Egyptian satellite television networks popular in Benghazi had been covering the outrage over the video.

 Since Rice's five television appearances, there have been persistent accusations that she had intentionally misled the public.
 However, none of the ten Benghazi investigations conducted by Congress—six by Republican-controlled House committees—determined she had.
-The Republican-controlled House Intelligence Committee's two-year investigation found that CIA analysts had erred and it did not conclude that Rice or any other government official acted in bad faith or intentionally misled the American people.
+The Republican-controlled House Intelligence Committee's two-year investigation found that CIA analysts had erred and that there was no conclusive evidence showing that Rice or any other government official acted in bad faith or intentionally misled the American people.

-A group of 97 House Republicans sent a letter to Obama on November 19 to say Rice's statements were "misleading" and that she should accordingly not be considered a candidate to succeed Hillary Clinton in 2013 as Secretary of State.
+A group of 97 House Republicans sent a letter to Obama on November 19 to say Rice's statements were "misleading" and that she should accordingly not be considered a candidate to succeed Hillary Clinton in 2013 as secretary of state.
 Some Republican senators, who would have had a vote on whether to confirm Rice, also voiced objections and said their meetings with Rice at the end of November 2012 did not ease their concerns.
-On December 13, 2012, in a letter to Obama, Rice asked him to remove her name from consideration for Secretary of State.
+On December 13, 2012, in a letter to Obama, Rice asked him to remove her name from consideration for secretary of state.